Home · Blog · Compliance

 How long do I need to keep LOLER records for an audit?+

-Under Regulation 11, examination reports must be kept until the next report is produced (in-service equipment) or for 2 years (out-of-service equipment).
-In practice, keeping all records for the lifetime of the equipment is best practice — historical records are valuable in incident investigations and insurance claims.
+Under Regulation 11, examination reports must be kept until the next report is produced (in-service equipment) or for two years (out-of-service equipment).
+In practice, keeping all records for the lifetime of the equipment is best practice.
+Historical records are valuable in incident investigations and insurance claims.

 What is the quickest thing I can do to improve LOLER audit readiness?+